-Logbook loans provide a convenient way to access a loan if you own a vehicle and have struggled to access credit elsewhere due to bad credit.
+Logbook loans provide a convenient way to access finance if you own a vehicle and have struggled to access credit elsewhere due to less than perfect credit.

 You are usually required to hand over temporary ownership of your vehicle to the lender.
 Although you can continue to drive it so long as you keep to the terms of the credit agreement.

 Once you have paid off the loan, ownership will be transferred back to you.
 However, if you don’t keep up with repayments then the lender may sell your car to recoup their money.